SAP/ui5-typescript/README.md

 This project is in an experimental **_Beta State_**.
 Significant changes are likely to occur, including potential **breaking changes**.

+This project's main focus is currently limited in scope to OpenUI5 1.60.x versions.

 ## Support

 Please open [issues](https://github.com/SAP/ui5-typescript/issues) on github.